Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 • Any former Service member who was honorably discharged AND has been awarded any of the following: Medal of Honor, Distinguished Service Cross, Distinguished Service Medal, Silver Star, Purple Heart.

 • Anyone who has held elected office in the US government provided they also served in the military and were discharged honorably.
-Also any Supreme Court Justices, Cabinet Members, Trade Representatives, Attorneys General, Office of Management and Budget Directors, Social Security Commissioners, Drug Policy directors, CIA directors, Chairman of the FED, various deputy secretaries, and the ambassadors to NATO, the UN, and a handful of countries.
+Also any Supreme Court Justices, Cabinet Members, Trade Representatives, Attorneys General, Office of Management and Budget Directors, Social Security Commissioners, Drug Policy directors, CIA directors, Chairman of the FED, various deputy secretaries, and ambassadors to NATO, the UN, and a handful of countries.
 All provided that they served on active duty.

 • Any former President of the United States provided that they served on active duty.
 (In case you are wondering, both former Presidents Jimmy Carter and George W. Bush would be eligible but former Presidents Bill Clinton and Barack Obama, as well as President Donald Trump, would not be)